 - Part of the body to be tattooed

 Depending on the size of your tattoo the cost will mainly fluctuate.
 For an average small tattoo, the cost is around $100 – $250.
 However the word small might be a confusing term here.
 Well, actually small tattoo here means anything between 2-4 inches.
 For the basic outline or tiny pieces, the cost can be the lowest at $50.
 There are some basic designs like a wedding band on the finger or a small heart the size of a dime.
 These designs fall under the tiny tattoo category.

 Medium tattoos around 4-6 inches cost somewhere in between $150- $500.
 Finally, if you are looking for anything over that then you have settled for a large one for sure.
 In that case, you have to go deeper into your pocket for at least $500 up to whatever you can afford.
 Mostly $5000 can be a limit as only a few people go for tattoos that cost over that amount.
 Not to mention this is only one of the many factors.
 So, depending on other parameters the price limit can change.

-You don’t want the masterpiece you are getting wasted by an old rusty tattoo machine.
+You do not want the masterpiece you are getting wasted by an old rusty tattoo machine.
 Here are some of the best tattoo machines listed – best rotary tattoo machines, best coil tattoo machines.
-Check the list out remember the best tattoo machine brands name.
+Check the list out and remember the best tattoo machine brand names.
 You’ll get the idea of it.